 The corporate tax rate is 0%.
 Bahrain is an income tax-free country; there is no corporate or personal income tax in Bahrain (except for certain oil related activities).
 Accordingly, all profits, dividends, or any other income is tax free.
 Bahrain taxes oil and gas companies in the drilling and exploration sector at a rate of 46%.
 There are no exchange control regulations and accordingly there is no restriction on repatriation of capital, profits, royalties, or wages.

 The corporate tax rate in Belgium: 33.99%.
 A lower (progressive) tax rate may apply to companies that are more than 50% owned by individuals.
-All companies subject to resident or non-resident corporate tax benefit from the risk capital or 'notional interest' deduction that is computed on the companies' adjusted equity capital (including retained earnings).
-The deduction equals 2,742 % (3.242% for small companies) for fiscal year 2014 (taxable years starting 1 January 2013 or later).
+All companies subject to resident or non-resident corporate tax benefit from the risk capital or notional interest deduction that is computed on the companies adjusted equity capital (including retained earnings).
+The deduction equals 2,63 % (3,13 % for small companies) for fiscal year 2015 (taxable years starting 1 January 2014 or later).
 The notional interest deduction reduces the effective tax rate to an average range from 24% to 27% (or lower depending on the equity capital).

-The corporate tax rate is 0 percent.
-There are no notes for 2013.
+The corporate tax rate is 0%.
+There are no notes for 2015.

-The corporate tax rate for resident companies is 22 percent.
-Dividends are subject to a general rate of 7.5 percent unless varied under a Double Tax Agreement.
-Non-resident companies rate is 30 percent with no additional taxes on remittance of profits.
+The corporate tax rate for resident companies is 22%.
+Dividends are subject to a general rate of 7.5% unless varied under a Double Tax Agreement.
+Non-resident companies rate is 30% with no additional taxes on remittance of profits.

 The corporate income tax rate is 10 percent.

-The corporate income tax rate is 26.5 percent.
-It comprises a 15.0 percent federal tax component and an 11.5 percent provincial tax component.
-Depending on the province, the combined general corporate income tax rate ranges from 25 percent to 31 percent.
-Lower corporate income tax rates are available to Canadian-controlled private corporations (CCPCs) on their first CAD$500,000 (CAD$400,000 for certain provinces) of taxable active business income.
-A 2013 representative tax rate for a CCPC on its first CAD$500,000 of active business income is 15.5 percent (an 11 percent federal tax component and a 4.5 percent provincial tax component).
-Depending on the province, the 2013 combined active business income tax rate ranges from 11 percent to 19 percent.
+The corporate income tax rate for corporations operating in Ontario is 26.5%.
+It comprises a 15.0% federal tax component and an 11.5% provincial tax component.
+Depending on the province, the combined general corporate income tax rate ranges from 25% to 31%.
+Lower corporate income tax rates are available to Canadian-controlled private corporations (CCPCs) on their first CAD$500,000 (CAN$350,000 / CAD$425,000 for certain provinces) of taxable active business income.
+A 2015 representative tax rate for a CCPC on its first CAD$500,000 of active business income is 15.5% (an 11% federal tax component and a 4.5% provincial tax component).
+Depending on the province, the 2014 combined active business income tax rate ranges from 11% to 19%.